All Episodes

 Basically, the idea is to get your keyword chemtrails in this case pushed back by the process to where it disappears out of your word cloud.

-First time it disappears out of your word cloud, and all these ancillary words are dominating, there you go.
+First time it disappears out of your word cloud and all these ancillary words are dominating, there you go.

 You can stop.

-You don't have to go any further in depth because you're at a at that bleeding edge, so to speak, especially if you do it under recent or popular as opposed to mixed results in the software.
+You don't have to go any further in depth because you're at that bleeding edge, so to speak, especially if you do it under recent or popular as opposed to mixed results in the software.

 You mimic their gestures to say that you're in tune with their minds, etc.

-Sorry, I'm not echoing back their uh their words.
+Sorry, I'm not echoing back their words.

 A brief discussion on that.

-Cognitive dissonance is is basically the uh WTF, huh?
+Cognitive dissonance is basically the WTF, huh?

 What happened?

-What what what happened there?
+What happened there?

-You know, you're just not quite sure what what happened, your brain can't quite interpret uh a hundred percent uh and give you a feeling of solidity, something that just occurred.
+Your brain can't quite interpret 100% and give you a feeling of solidity something that just occurred.

 This is cognitive dissonance.

-Cognitive dissonance is actually a an emotive response that triggers a physical body response that we can go and quantify, which I've done so in my lexicon.
+Cognitive dissonance is actually an emotive response that triggers a physical body response that we can go and quantify, which I've done so in my lexicon.

-You just want them to because we're dealing with people reading, okay.
+You just want them to, because we're dealing with people reading, okay?

 Okay, sorry about that.